tito-arch/BABC-2/content/post/worldcoin-the-orb-cryptocurrency-with-a-unique-airdrop-system.md

 ## Scan transactions all transaction

 Remember we said that the blockchain transactions are recorded in a public ledger that anyone can scan.
-Head over to [[[https://optimistic.etherscan.io/](https://optimistic.etherscan.io/)](https://optimistic.etherscan.io/)]([https://optimistic.etherscan.io/](https://optimistic.etherscan.io/)) and enter an optimism address where you can see all transactions associated with that address.
+Head over to [[https://optimistic.etherscan.io/ ](https://optimistic.etherscan.io/)](https://optimistic.etherscan.io/) and enter an optimism address where you can see all transactions associated with that address.

 **At this point, I should receive an Orb and start my new job by next week.** I believe you have already learned a lot hopefully I shed enough light. **Hit the edit button to improve this article.**

 Or maybe Worldcoin is the one world Government and the grant is the Universal Basic Income?

+But here is the thing, anything **that can go wrong will eventually go wrong**.
+You can delay technology but you can never stop it.

  Go ahead and grab some WLDs the price might outpass the BNB value.
 Am going to wrap things there.Thanks for reading… see you in the next one.

 [#**W**orldcoin**G**rants**B**elong**T**o**E**veryone](https://worldcoin.org/)   **#toolsForHumanity**